Call now for a FREE Consultation

 Click here to contact us today and have a friendly chat with one of our specialist motoring offence solicitors

-What Is A NIP?
+What Is A Notice of Intended Prosecution (NIP)?

 The purpose of a NIP is to give the driver or registered keeper of the vehicle sufficient notice that prosecution is being considered for the offence.
 At this point, the offence should still be fresh in the driver’s mind, and the registered keeper should be able to remember who was driving the vehicle on the date and time in question.

 The NIP is usually sent through the post, although it can be given verbally by police if you are stopped.
 However, a notice of intended prosecution must be served to the registered keeper of the vehicle within 14 days of the alleged offence.
+If you are stopped by police at the roadside and verbally provided with their intent to prosecute, there is not requirement for a S172 notice to also be served within 14 days.

 What Driving Offences Require A Notice Of Intended Prosecution?